 Hardentools is a straightforward application intended for users that want to increase Windows security in the most straightforward way possible.
 Hardentools can disable several system tools with a single click, which are generally of no real use to the casual user but can potentially leave a PC vulnerable to malware attacks.

 These features, commonly thought for enterprise customers, are generally useless to regular users and can pose a danger as attackers commonly abuse them to execute malicious code on a victim's computer.
-This tool intends to reduce the attack surface by disabling the low-hanging fruit simply.
+This tool intends to simply reduce the attack surface by disabling the low-hanging fruit.
 Hardentools are designed for individuals at risk who might want an extra security level at the price of some usability.
 It is not intended for corporate environments.

 WARNING: This tool disables several features in Microsoft Office, Adobe Reader, and Windows, which may cause malfunctions to specific applications.
 Use this at your own risk.